-When you finally get to Ampana, I recommend staying the night at Marina Cottages.
-A friendly guy called Edy works there and will be happy to help you to arrange the ferry trip to the Togean islands.
+When you finally get to Ampana, I recommend staying the night at Lawaka Hotel or Marina Cottages.
+In Marina Cottages there is a friendly guy called Edy who works there and will be happy to help you to arrange the ferry trip to the Togean islands.

 Another thing to consider is phone signal does not reach Poya Lisa and there is no Internet either.
 This is a perfect place to disconnect and forget the world and all its problems!
 (Something we all really should do at least once a year).
 It is also important to know electricity does not work 24 hours a day, and there is no running water on Poya Lisa island.
 You will only have electricity from 6:30 pm to 11 pm and water is stored in buckets that the island staff fills often for you.

 The cottages in Poyalisa are pretty basic: all they include is a bed, a mosquito net, and a small wardrobe.
 But honestly, who cares about this when you are in paradise?
 The important thing is all the cottages have sea views and a hammock on the veranda where you can relax; reading while listening to the gentle sound of the waves as a background.

 Besides the fabulous scenery, the best of Poya Lisa Cottages is its price.
 The price per person per day ranges from 125,000 to 175,000 IDR (around 9€ and 12€) including everything!
 (Accommodation, three meals a day, a mid-afternoon snack, and unlimited coffee, tea, and drinking water).